 Details of the assessment methods for each course must address: Policy - Course guide - 22.214.171.124, procedures

 - Assessment tasks and percentage value of each task.

 - Assessment timeline (e.g. beginning, middle or end of the course).

 - Submission dates, dates when students’ work will normally be returned and feedback mechanisms.

 - Gradings available or competency achieved, including assessment criteria and lecturer’s expectation.
 This should be for the particular pieces of work/assessment activities.

-- Include an instruction to the student that all assignments must be accompanied by an Assignment Cover Sheet.
-This includes a statement about plagiarism.
+- Require that all written assessment tasks not submitted through Turnitin must be accompanied by an Assignment Cover Sheet.

-- Require that all assignments are submitted electronically with a Turnitin report attached (Hard copies may also be required).
+- Require that all assignments are submitted electronically through Turnitin.
+(Hard copies of the originality report may also be required).